modelscope/data-juicer/docs/Sandbox.md

 1. Execute the Data-Juicer data analysis function to calculate specified metrics for each piece of data, for example, in `configs/demo/process.yaml`, the `language_id_score_filter` is designated to calculate language scores.

 2. With the results from Data-Juicer data analysis, fine-tune the data recipe using the k-sigma method.
-Note that the `res_name` here must be set the same as the `res_name` used during data analysis to utilize the results.
+Note that the `meta_name` here must be set the same as the `meta_name` used during data analysis to utilize the results.

 3. Execute Data-Juicer's data filtering function with the data recipe fine-tuned by the k-sigma method.